Diffusion-Based Audio Inpainting: EVALUATION

+We also use the \emph{Objective Difference Grades} (ODG), estimated using the PEMO-Q auditory model \cite{huber2006pemo}.
+This metric is also reference-based and aims to replicate the subjective difference grades that are obtained through a subjective listening test.
+The last metric is the reference-free \emph{Fréchet Audio Distance} (FAD) that compares the statistics of a set of generated data against those of a reference dataset \cite{kilgour2019frechet}.
+This metric has been demonstrated to correlate with perceptual audio quality \cite{kilgour2019frechet}.
+In our case, we compare the distribution of inpainted audio signals with that of the original ones.

-We first conduct an objective evaluation, reporting four objective metrics: Signal-to-Noise Ratio (SNR), PEMO-Q \cite{huber2006pemo}, Log-Spectral Distance (LSD), and Fréchet Audio Distance (FAD) \cite{kilgour2019frechet}.
-The results for four different gap lengths are plotted in Fig.~\ref{fig:objectivemetrics}.
-For testing, a subset of the test set of MusicNet \cite{thickstun2016learning} was used, consisting of 60 randomly selected 4.17-s samples, each of them containing four equally-spaced gaps.
-The test samples were not seen during training the proposed method.
-The complete test set could not be used because of a computational overload.
+The results for different gap lengths are plotted in Fig.~\ref{fig:objectivemetrics}.
+In our evaluation, we used a subset of the MusicNet test set \cite{thickstun2016learning} comprising 60 randomly selected 4.17-s samples, each of them containing four equally-spaced gaps.
+The test samples were not seen during the training of the proposed method.
+We deliberately chose a smaller test set due to computational limitations.
+We believe that expanding it would not notably alter the results, considering the added computational load.

-Figs.~\ref{fig:objectivemetrics}(b) and (c) show that, according to the PEMO-Q and LSD metrics, for gaps smaller or equal to 100\;ms, the proposed method yields a performance similar to the baseline A-SPAIN-L, and marginally outperforms it for longer gaps.
-However, in terms of SNR, the results are highly underwhelming, with the proposed method being outperformed by the baselines, see Figs.~\ref{fig:objectivemetrics}(a).
-We identify that these three reference-based metrics, especially SNR, may not correlate well with perceptual quality, due to the fact that audio inpainting is an ill-posed problem and the goal is not to exactly reconstruct the original reference signal but just one plausible solution.

-The last metric, FAD, is reference-free and provides information about the perceptual distance \cite{kilgour2019frechet} between the probability distribution of the inpainted audio and the original one.
-As shown in Fig.~\ref{fig:objectivemetrics}(d), the proposed method achieves a nearly-constant, low FAD value of about 0.8 regardless of the gap length, meaning that the inpainted audio is in-distribution with the rest.
-Meanwhile, the baselines show a clear decline in FAD as the gap size increases.
-The objective measures for the masked signal, containing the gaps, are shown for reference in Fig.~\ref{fig:objectivemetrics}.